Your fact-checking cheat sheet for Trump’s immigration address

 Here’s a guide to 20 possible assertions the president will make tonight.

-–The situation along our southern border is a national crisis.
+— The situation along our southern border is a national crisis.

 Most Read Nation & World Stories